 During her time in office, Cheri has focused on job creation, strengthening our economy and building a stronger middle class.
-She has been a relentless advocate for veterans, and has worked with Democrats and Republicans on common sense solutions to cut government waste, fraud and abuse in order to protect Medicare and Social Security.
+She has been a relentless advocate for veterans and for working women and families, and she has worked with Democrats and Republicans on common sense solutions to cut government waste, fraud and abuse in order to protect Medicare and Social Security.

 As a Member of the House Agriculture Committee, she worked across the aisle to pass the first long-term Farm Bill in years.
 Through her service on the House Transportation and Infrastructure Committee, she is focused on investing in our region’s networks of roads, bridges, rail lines, airports and waterways.

 Cheri was born in the Illinois state capitol of Springfield into a family that taught her the importance of hard work, caring for others and public service.

 While working as a young reporter in the Quad-Cities, Cheri met a rookie cop named Gerry Bustos who she fell in love with and married.
 They raised three sons together in East Moline, in the same house where they still live today.